tsnellgrove/dark_castle3/doc/to_do.md

 - TBD: updates on this theme
 	- TBD: now that hand is de-emphasized, need a better system for guessing what obj player means
 	- TBD: should be mostly based on class
-- TBD: solve articles for innate plurals (e.g water => "qty of water" ???)
+- TBD: solve articles for innate plurals (e.g Water, Tea => "qty of water" ???)
 	- TBD: requires noun-adj strings longer than 2

 - TBD: need to enable a rich set of game-specific synonyms!